-In November 2014, the Institute entered into a project agreement with a third-party construction company to build and finance the project.
-The total estimated cost of the construction and interest component of this project under this agreement is \$135,848 plus HST, which is primarily funded by the Ministry of Health and Long-Term Care and by the University of Ottawa Heart Institute Foundation.
-On January 18, 2018, the project achieved Interim Completion (as defined in the project's agreement) and a payment of \$75,000 plus HST was paid to the construction company.
-The Ministry of Health and Long-Term Care provided the Institute with their portion of the interim completion payment in the amount of \$69,329, including non-recoverable HST.
-This amount has been recorded as a deferred contribution related to capital assets.
+The Institute entered into an agreement with a third-party construction company to build and finance the construction of a new building and the renovation of its existing facilities.
+The total estimated cost of the construction and interest component of this project was \$134,998 plus HST, which was primarily funded by the Ministry of Health and Long-Term Care and by the University of Ottawa Heart Institute Foundation.
+On January 18, 2020, the project achieved Substantial Completion (as defined in the project's agreement), and therefore the related assets were transferred from construction in progress to the appropriate capital asset categories and were amortized in the current fiscal year.
+All funds receivable by the Ministry of Health and Long-Term Care were received for this project.